HongHuangNeu/MusicXML/README.md

 #How to run the project

 The source code require Windows platform(to run the commands).
+To play the music and view the score pdf file, you also need a midi player and Adobe pdf Reader.
 To run the project, you have to do the following steps:

 1 Install php: download a php package from the internet and extract it to drive C:.
 Rename the folder to "php".